mbaumer/us_hep_funding/docs/_states/MO.md

 <a name="MO-07"></a>
 [Back to top](#top)
 ## MO-07 -- Rep. Billy Long (R)
+### Committees
+Billy Long is the #20 Republican on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016